Black Scabs on Dog: Top Reasons & What to Do

 1. Wounds

 Most wounds will heal on their own if not aggravated.
-On the other hand, if your dog has a tendency to lick at wounds, then they might require an Elizabethan collar.
+On the other hand, if your dog tends to lick at wounds, then they might benefit from an Elizabethan collar.
 Larger wounds may require stitches or staples, so be sure to seek veterinary advice if this is the case.

 2. Allergies

-Dogs can suffer from allergies in a similar way to humans.
+Up to 1 in 5 dogs suffer from allergies: dogs can be allergic to pollen, dust mites, certain foods (including proteins), or insect or flea bites.
 An allergic reaction to something in your dog’s environment or their food results in inflammation of their skin.
 This appears as redness, a rash, or hives on the surface of your dog’s skin and can be very irritating for them.

 While an acute allergic reaction may cause redness of the skin, more chronic allergies can result in a darkening of the skin, sometimes to the point where the skin appears black.
 This is because, over a longer period of time, inflamed skin can become hyperpigmented.
-As this skin sheds, it can appear as black scabs.
+As this skin sheds, it can appear as black scabs, as shown in the picture below:

 dry flaky skin due to a food allergy